12 Creative Business Ideas You Can Copy will inspire you if you’re looking to start your own business or change careers and become your own boss.

 Here are the 12 Creative Business Ideas You Can Copy:

-Business Idea #1 – Vintage Rental Decor for Weddings.
+Creative Business Ideas #1 – Vintage Rental Decor for Weddings.

 I know someone who owned an antique store.
 As a side business, the business owner rented out her vintage and antique items to weddings.